DaleOrders/AWS-Study-Notes/README.md

   - Scaling and Resilence
   - Application services and components,

 The request enters via VPC or using public space AWS services.

-The request will generally enter the web tier, through an application load balancer or API Gateway.
+- The request will generally enter the web tier, through an application load balancer or API Gateway.
 This acts as an entry point for regionally based applications.
-Compute tier includes EC2, Lambda and Container services which provide application functionality.
+- Compute tier includes EC2, Lambda and Container services which provide application functionality.
-The storage tier includes EBS, EFS and S3 (stores data which can be chached by cloudfront) DB tiers includes RDS, Aurora, DynamoDB and Redshift Caching tiers includes Elastic-Cache and DAX.
+- The storage tier includes EBS, EFS and S3 (S3 stores data which can be cached by cloudfront)
+- DB tiers includes RDS, Aurora, DynamoDB and Redshift
+- Caching tiers includes Elastic-Cache and DAX.
 To improve performance, applications access the DB tier through the Caching layer.
-App services include kinesis, step functions, SNS and SQS.
+- App services include kinesis, step functions, SNS and SQS.

 ### 1.12.1.
 Load Balancing Fundamentals

 There are three types of load balancers (ELB) available in AWS.
-Split between v1(avoid/migrate) and v2(preferred)
+Split between V1(avoid) and V2(preferred)
-Application Load Balancer (ALB) -v2- HTTP/S, Websocket Network Load Balancer (NLB)- v2- TCP, TLS, UDP
-V2- faster, cheaper, supports target groups and rules.
+**Application Load Balancer (ALB)** -V2- HTTP/S, Websocket **Network Load Balancer (NLB)**- V2- TCP, TLS, UDP- V2- faster, cheaper, supports target groups and rules.

 ![image](https://user-images.githubusercontent.com/52617475/146122542-40cc20e3-3857-43ac-8b1b-b66517c4722d.png)